USNavalResearchLaboratory/turboWAVE/docs/dev-tool.rst

 Restart File Support
 ,,,,,,,,,,,,,,,,,,,,

+As of version 4.0.0, only time varying quantities need to be checkpointed (no need to store constants or structural information).
 To support restarting a tool, carry out the following steps.

 	#.
 Override the tool's ``ReadCheckpoint`` method.
 Call the inherited ``ReadCheckpoint`` method first.
 Then read any necessary data from the restart file.
 	#.
 Override the tool's ``WriteCheckpoint`` method.
 Call the inherited ``WriteCheckpoint`` method first.
 Then write any necessary data to the restart file.